nelinory/myForecast/README.md

 - Use the location name configuration settings to setup a custom location name.

 <img src="https://user-images.githubusercontent.com/15143882/81483592-e6ec6d00-9204-11ea-9e82-aa699960b4f0.png" alt="Hourly forecast" width="914"/><br/>
-- Current weather condition panel acts as a button, when clicked the daily forecast will be replaced by hourly forecast weather data (36 hours ahead).
-You can use the left/right button on the remote control to scroll thru the data.
+- Current weather condition panel acts as a button, when clicked the daily forecast will be replaced by hourly forecast weather data.
+You can use the left/right button on the remote control to scroll through the data.
 To go back to the default layout just click again on the current weather condition panel.
 The scheduled data refresh will also restore the default layout.

 ## Feedback
 Any comments, questions and ideas are greatly appreciated.